MaistoV/BSpenaHPQC/doc/Script.md

 # Test Cases Script
 The script is designed to run on a node set in **Pseudo-Distributed Mode**.

+* Descrizione DFSIO ....

+* Questo da mettere nel paragrafo di run.
 To run the script you need to set up the **test cases** in the in *test_list.csv* file, by setting the parameters along the columns.
 There are two types of parameters :
 * **cluster configuration parameters** for the three Hadoop layers :
     * [HDFS](Parameters.md#hdfsparanalysis)
     * [MapReduce](Parameters.md#maprredparanalysis)